Android XR: Everything you need to know

 (Image credit: Google)

-Beyond Google apps, Android XR is compatible with both WebXR and OpenXR, the most common standards for web-based and native XR apps across the industry.
+Beyond Google apps, Android XR is compatible with both WebXR and OpenXR, the industry-standard APIs for web-based and native XR apps.
 That should mean many Meta Quest games should port over to compatible Android XR headsets.

 The Android XR SDK also supports Android Studio, ARCore, Jetpack Compose, and Unity.
 Any current Android apps will "just work" on Android XR (according to Google) as long as the developer opts in, though this will probably be a floating window in the "infinite desktop" virtual space; developers will want to optimize the app to the OS for any 3D visual effects.
 A few devs have already developed apps for Android XR with early access, including MLB, Calm, and Adobe.